tiriplicamihai/fixture-generator/README.md

 fixture-generator provides an easy way to generate fixtures for Go structs.
 It aims to reduce the time one spends writing tests.
 It works using a "best effort" approach - if we can't generate data for a field then ignore it and return a partally complete fixture.

+I do have more time to spend on this project so if you have suggestions or any kind of feedback I am more than happy to hear it and implement it as soon as possible.

 ### Installation

 `go get github.com/tiriplicamihai/fixture-generator/.../`, then `$GOPATH/bin/fixturegen`